-4.13 Illegal Defender
+4.14 Illegal Defender

-Only the goalie can be within its team's penalty area.
-Having both legs inside the penalty area (i. e. at least touching the line) is the definition of being in the penalty area and that situation is not allowed for defending field players.
-When other defending robots enter the area, they will be subject to the standard removal penalty (see Section 4.3).
+Only the goal keeper and at most one defending field player can be within a team's penalty area.
+A robot is within the penalty area if any part of its body is touching the ground inside the penalty box or touching one of its lines.
+When additional field players enter the area, they will be subject to the standard removal penalty (see Section 4.3).
 This is called the "Illegal Defender Rule".
-This rule will be applied even if the goalie is outside of the penalty area, but not if an operational defender is pushed into the penalty area by an opponent.
+Only one defending field player may be within the penalty area even if the goal keeper is outside of the penalty area.
+Note that if an operational defender is pushed into the penalty area by an opponent, this robot will not be subject to removal unless it fails to exit the area within 5 seconds (or 5 seconds of getting up if the pushing led to falling).